 - Pale gums and mucous membranes

-In severe cases, the kitten may experience seizures or even a coma.
+In severe cases, the kitten can have seizures or even a coma.
 As the condition progresses, the kitten will have symptoms of dehydration like sunken eyes and dry mouth.
 It’s important to note that FKS is not contagious and can’t be spread to other cats or animals.

 Diagnosing Feline Fading Kitten Syndrome

 Diagnosing FKS can be tricky and typically requires a thorough physical examination, blood tests, and other diagnostic tests.
-In some cases, imaging studies such as x-rays or ultrasound can be recommended to assess the condition of the kitten’s organs.
-A biopsy might also be performed to confirm diagnosis.
+In some cases, imaging studies such as x-rays or ultrasound can be recommended to assess the kitten’s organs.
+A biopsy might also be performed to confirm the diagnosis.